unimarkup/specification/Frontend_Reference.md

 ### Emoji substitution

 Some special character sequences are reserved for direct emoji conversion.
 Those sequences must be surrounded by white-spaces, or they are kept as is.
-It is also possible to use [emoji shortcuts](https://github.com/github/gemoji/blob/master/db/emoji.json) with the alias being surrounded by `:`.
+It is also possible to use [emoji shortcuts](https://github.com/github/gemoji/blob/master/db/emoji.json) with the alias being surrounded by `::`.
 Emoji shortcuts, unlike direct emojis, may appear inside words.
 The list of supported emoji shortcuts may be increased using the macro `{@<definition> um.addEmoji (%<text>alias%<text>emoji_glyph)}`.

+**Note:** The alias must not contain whitespaces.

 **Full list of available direct emojis:**